JerryFleming/PyDoc/library/stdtypes.rst

 .. index:: object: set

-A :dfn:`set` object is an unordered collection of distinct :term:`hashable` objects.
+A :dfn:`set` object is an unordered collection of distinct :term:`可散列对象` objects.
 Common uses include membership testing, removing duplicates from a sequence, and computing mathematical operations such as intersection, union, difference, and symmetric difference.